ernohanninen/SIMPLIcity/README.md

    - `Z Projection Method`: `Standard deviation`
    - `Export Sub Channels`: `True`
    - `Channel(s) to Export`: 1
-3. For each Image we run the following step four times, as the images composed of four image channels.
-The settings were otherwise the same but `Channel(s) to Export` value was changed for each run as we needed to export channel 1, 2, 3 and 4.
+3. For each image steps above was executed four times, as the images composed of four image channels.
+The settings were otherwise the same but `Channel(s) to Export` value was changed for each run, as we needed to export channel 1, 2, 3 and 4.
 5. The reshaped images were renamed, as SIMPLIcity doesn't allow whitespaces in image names.
 6. The image format form 32 bit was changed to 8 bit.
 Select `Image` > `Type` > `8-bit`
 7. Save the reformatted image.

 ### Reformat images aqcuired with Leica microscope
-The images aqcuired with Leica microscope was saved in RGB format.
+The images acquired with Leica microscope was saved in RGB format.
 Before model training the image type was changed using Fiji.
 1. Open the image
 2. Select `Image` > `Type` > `8-bit`
 3. Save the reformatted image.